ckn3/SVM-Change-Detection/README.md

 If you are using remote sensing datasets (e.g., derived from Google Earth Engine) that may have RGB spectral bands available, the code gives an option to uplift the data using the Lab color space information.
 This is verified to be useful in [1,2,4], especially for RGB data.

-The code of the first stage can be used as a classifier that fits the data alone, by training the \nu-SVM with a small set of available labels, see [LIBSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/).

 Notes:
 - The code is mainly written in MATLAB, and you need a 64-bit Windows computer to run the code ([LIBSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/)).
 - To run a demo, please run the SVMLSMaster.m, and then select Region as 1, Data as RGB data, and Task as binary classification.
 The data used in this study could be found here: [data](https://zenodo.org/record/6400211#.Yo23DqhByMo).